 9. Egg, Yogurt and Olive Oil

-A mixture of egg, yogurt, and olive oil can deeply condition your hair as well.
+A mixture of egg, yoghurt, and olive oil can deeply condition your hair as well.
 You may prepare a paste of equal quantities of these three ingredients and apply on your scalp once a week.

-Tips To Take Care of Your Hair During Pregnancy and After Delivery
+Tips to Take Care of Your Hair During Pregnancy and After Delivery

 You should know that you are not the only person experiencing hair loss during your pregnancy.
 Instead of worrying, look for preventive measures and possible cures.
 There are a number of ways in which you can look after your hair during and after pregnancy.
 Here are some tips to help you take care of your hair.